 The survey indicated that a lot of my distorted thinking is centered around two main themes: seeking approval from others, and seeking achievement.
 Basically, I tend to base my self esteem and happiness on these things, which opens me up to anxiety and depression if I perceive that someone might not approve of me or if I am unable to achieve milestones.

-If you wear glasses, you know what it’s like for your eyesight to gradually, imperceptibly, get worse until it finally reaches the point where it bothers you enough to get a new prescription and the sudden clarity is shocking.
+If you wear glasses, you know about eyeglasses expenses and what it’s like for your eyesight to gradually, imperceptibly, get worse until it finally reaches the point where it bothers you enough to get a new prescription and the sudden clarity is shocking.
 That’s sort of what it was like for me to see the results of this quiz.
 The results in retrospect are obvious, just as once you’ve put on new glasses it’s obvious how poor your eyesight was getting.
 I shouldn’t be surprised by the results, but they have offered a lens that lets me see myself clearly for the first time in quite a while.

 Seen through this new lens, knowing that I crave achievements and the approval of others to boost my self esteem, a lot of things start to make sense.
 For example, I was stressed about paternity leave because (a) taking a lot of leave is still somewhat unusual in my workaholic field, and (b) the end-of-fiscal-year stuff led me to send an annoyed email which was uncharacteristic behavior for me.
 Both of which led to the possible disapproval of people I respect and therefore stress for me.